-The risk of investment in poor quality businesses, which could reduce the returns to shareholders and could negatively impact on the Company's current and future valuations.
+The risk of investment in poor quality businesses, which could reduce the returns to shareholders and could negatively impact on the Company's current and future valuations

-By nature, smaller unquoted businesses, such as those that qualify for Venture Capital Trust purposes, are more volatile than larger, long-established businesses.
+By nature, smaller unquoted businesses, such as those that qualify for Venture Capital Trust purposes, are more volatile than larger, longestablished businesses.

-The Company's investment valuation methodology is reliant on the accuracy and completeness of information that is issued by portfolio companies.
+The Company's Investment valuation methodology is reliant on the accuracy and completeness of information that is issued by portfolio companies.
 In particular, the Directors may not be aware of or take into account certain events or circumstances which occur after the information issued by such companies is reported.

-Increased in the year due to the heightened economic and geopolitical issues as referred to in the Chairman's statement.
+No change during the year, but remains high due to the economic and geopolitical issues as referred to in the Chairman's statement.
 To reduce this risk, the Board places reliance upon the skills and expertise of the Manager and its track record over many years of making successful investments in this segment of the market.
 In addition, the Manager operates a formal and structured investment appraisal and review process, which includes an Investment Committee, comprising investment professionals from the Manager for all investments, and at least one external investment professional for investments greater than £1 million in aggregate across all the Albion managed VCTs.
 The Manager also invites and takes account of comments from non-executive Directors of the Company on matters discussed at the Investment Committee meetings.

 Investments are actively and regularly monitored by the Manager (investment managers normally sit on portfolio company boards), including the level of diversification in the portfolio, and the Board receives detailed reports on each investment as part of the Manager's report at quarterly board meetings.
 The Board and Manager regularly review the deployment of investments and cash resources available to the Company in assessing liquidity required for servicing the Company's buy-backs, dividend payments and operational expenses.
+The decision to issue a Prospectus for the 2023/24 Top Up was due to careful analysis of these factors.

 The unquoted investments held by the Company are designated at fair value through profit or loss and valued in accordance with the International Private Equity and Venture Capital Valuation Guidelines updated in 2022.
 These guidelines set out recommendations, intended to represent current best practice on the valuation of venture capital investments.
-The valuation takes into account all known material facts up to the date of approval of the Financial Statements by the Board.
+The valuation takes into account all known or knowable material facts at the date of valuation.